plausible/docs/docs/sites-api.md

 ### GET /api/v1/sites/:site_id

-Gets a site from your Plausible account.
-The API key must belong to the owner of the site.
+Gets details of a site.
+Your Plausible account must have access to it.

 ```bash title="Try it yourself"
 curl -X GET https://plausible.io/api/v1/sites/test-domain.com \